You might enjoy the taste and benefits of the occasional shot of wheatgrass for yourself but wonder about wheatgrass for dogs.

 Wheatgrass is one of the best living sources of chlorophyll available.
-It’s has over 100 elements that are needed by our bodies.
-It’s loaded with amino acids, enzymes, protein, vitamins and minerals.
-It is a wonderful detoxifier and rebuilds the blood stream.
+It has over 100 elements that are needed by our bodies.
+It’s loaded with amino acids, enzymes, protein, vitamins, and minerals.
+It is a wonderful detoxifier and rebuilds the bloodstream.
 Chlorophyll washes away drug deposits in the body and neutralizes toxins.
 It also helps in purifying the liver.
 On top of all that, it neutralizes odors and gives your dog fresh breath.

 Powdered wheat or barley grass is a good option as well if you are short on time.
 Just make sure you are buying a product that does not have other stuff added to it that may be harmful to your dog.

-The key to using wheatgrass for your dog is to use it in small amounts.
-Too much wheatgrass too soon can be too detoxifying and cause vomiting, diarrhea and dizziness.
-Tashi weighs 14 lbs so she gets 1/4 a tsp, but we started with a tiny drop and built up from there over time.
-A 50 lb dog can build up to 1 tsp a day.
+The key to using wheatgrass for dogs is to use it in small amounts.
+Too much wheatgrass too soon can be too detoxifying and cause vomiting, diarrhea, and dizziness.
+My dog is 12 pounds and gets 1/8 teaspoon but we started with a tiny drop and built up from there over time.
+A 50-pound dog can build up to 1 teaspoon daily.